 Tao and Science

-As biology explores how all individual systems within the universe are exchanging energy, we see a type of thread running through the way.
-The similarities between modern physics and the original ideas of Taoism led Niels Bohr, a pioneer of quantum mechanics to use the circular Yin and Yang image on his coat of arms, when knighted by the Danish King.
+As scientists describe how all individual systems within the universe are exchanging energy, we recognize the Taoist idea of 'the thread running through the way."
+In fact, the similarities between modern physics and the original ideas of Taoism led Niels Bohr, a pioneer of quantum mechanics to use the circular Yin and Yang image on his coat of arms, when knighted by the Danish King.

-All species thrive because of their interaction with another and are linked to an ecosystem that we are just beginning to understand.
+All species thrive because of their interaction with one another, and are linked to interaction that we are just beginning to understand.
 In nature, everything is a blending of inseparable differences.

 “In the great circle, there is no separation.”